pivotal/docs-tap/scc/ootb-supply-chain-testing.hbs.md

 ### <a id="updates-to-developer-namespace"></a> Updates to the developer Namespace

-In order for source code testing to be present in the supply chain, a Tekton Pipeline must exist in the same namespace as the Workload so that, at the right moment, the Tekton PipelineRun object that gets created to run the tests can reference such developer-provided Pipeline.
+For source code testing to be present in the supply chain, a Tekton Pipeline must exist in the same namespace as the Workload so that, at the right moment, the Tekton PipelineRun object that gets created to run the tests can reference such developer-provided Pipeline.